MartinWho2/Ghosty/README.md

 - SEARCH FOR MORE IDEAS

-IF YOU HAVE A SUGGESTION OF WHAT I COULD ADD, I WOULD REALLY BE GLAD IF YOU WERE TO TELL ME ABOUT ^_^
+IF YOU HAVE A SUGGESTION OF WHAT I COULD ADD, I WOULD REALLY BE GLAD IF YOU WERE TO TELL ME ABOUT IT ^_^

 How can I center this image ?![image](https://user-images.githubusercontent.com/72351629/139261718-a36a3f47-e6ad-48eb-8a52-d0aaba448ee5.png)